-The Villager, Trail and Road have the ability to adjust the seat back to suit the rider's preference.
-This is a quick and simple adjustment.
-Loosen the quick release.
-Choose desired setting and tighten quick release to keep the seat angle in place.
+The Villager, Trail and Road have the ability to adjust the seat back to suit riders preference.
+The Villager's seat angle ranges from 35° to 55° (from horizontal), the Trail's seat angle ranges from 39° to 53° (from horizontal) and the Road's seat angle ranges from 39° to 47° (from horizontal).
+The Villager and Trail share the same system of adjusting the seat back with five different levels of adjustability.
+There are two seat brackets that can slide onto the quick release levers on each side.
+Once you choose your desired angle for the seat, tighten both quick releases to keep the seat angle in place.
 This is designed to provide a quick and easy way to change the seat angle when needed.